[category]

 Once you arrive at your polling station, you’ll be provided with two ballot papers.
 The smaller piece is for the House of Representatives: you must number every box in order of your preferences.
 The larger ballot is for the Senate: you can either vote for party preferences (by numbering at least six boxes above the line) or for individual candidates (by numbering at least 12 boxes below the line).

 Early voting lets you cast your ballot in person at an early voting centre.
-These bad boys are open for 10 days leading up to the election, meaning you can skip the election day circus and vote at any time from Tuesday, April 22.
+These bad boys opened on Tuesday, April 22 – meaning you can skip the election day circus if you've registered to vote early.
 Specific locations of early voting centres across NSW are listed on the Australian Electoral Commission's “Where can I vote” page.

 Caveat: you do have to have a valid reason to vote early.